 One of the prizes at stake in this struggle— food—could relieve the cruel grip hunger holds on over half the world’s population.
-Many of the 500 million people who are Protein-starved live in nations fronting on the Indian Ocean, which teems with protein In a variety of delicious forms.
-The present w«rld fish catch of 88 billion pounds a year could be increased at least five-fold, and Maintained indefinitely at that level, without anger of depleting the stock.
-(Yet, many of e presently popular seafoods are showing the effects of overfishing.)
+Many of the 500 million people who are protein-starved live in nations fronting on the Indian Ocean, which teems with protein in a variety of delicious forms.
+The present world fish catch of 88 billion pounds a year could be increased at least five-fold, and maintained indefinitely at that level, without danger of depleting the stock.
+(Yet, many of the presently popular seafoods are showing the effects of overfishing.)

 As 158,800 people are added to the world population every 24 hours and land resources are reduced or exhausted, the pressure to utilize these resources becomes greater and greater.
 But to exploit and conserve the sea’s wealth efficiently, international agreements must be reached and enforced.
 In addition, vastly more knowledge must be obtained and effective engineering and management techniques developed.
 While some are taking food from the sea, others are using it as a dumping ground for sewage, pesticides, and radioactive wastes.
 This adds to the urgency for a new international law of the sea.

 Discovery and recovery of oil in the Gulf of Mexico by the United States precipitated the first Act to appropriate resources beyond territorial boundaries.
 Production of oil off Louisiana began in 1938, and subsequently it was estimated that submerged lands off Louisiana, Texas, and California contain the largest undeveloped source of oil under U. S. control—14 billion barrels.
 To protect these resources against appropriation by foreign countries and to insure orderly exploitation, President Harry S. Truman issued the historical “Proclamation of 28 September 1945.”
 Called by some “one of the most decisive Acts in history,” this proclamation laid claim to the “natural resources of the subsoil and sea bed of the continental shelf.”